mokhtarabadi/meuse/docs/installation/docker-deployment/_index.md

 On first run, the Meuse container will automatically:

-- Initialize a bare Git repository at `/app/git-data/myindex.git`
+- Initialize a non-bare Git repository at `/app/git-data/myindex`
 - Create the required `config.json` with your registry URLs
 - Set up proper permissions
 - Create the crates storage directory